Kirkpatrick-Fleming

 Kirkpatrick-Fleming (Scottish Gaelic: Cill Phàdraig) is a village and civil parish in Dumfries and Galloway, south-west Scotland.

+Geography

 It is located between the Kirtle Water and the A74(M) motorway, the Solway Firth, and the Cumbrian hills are visible from the village.
 Kirkpatrick-Fleming is 5 mi east of Annan, 21.2 mi east of Dumfries, 3.4 mi north-west of Gretna and 16.4 mi north-west of Carlisle.

 Etymology

 The name is derived from the parish church, dedicated to St Patrick, and the Fleming family, the local landowners who resided at Redhall.
 The medieval parish church was given to Gisborough Priory in Cleveland by Robert de Brus, Lord of Annandale, around 1170, though this connection lapsed after 1330.
 The present church dates to the 18th century and is protected as a category B listed building.

 Railways

 The village was served by Kirkpatrick railway station on the old Caledonian Railway main line from 1847 to 1960.
 Today, the line is part of the West Coast Main Line.